LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 History Note:	Authority G.S.
 84-17; 84-21; 84-23;
 Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 6.6	ACTION AS A PUBLIC OFFICIAL
+## Rule 6.6	ACTION AS A PUBLIC OFFICIAL
 A lawyer who holds public office shall not:
 (a)	use his or her public position to obtain, or attempt to obtain, a special advantage in legislative matters for himself or herself or for a client under circumstances where the lawyer knows, or it is obvious, that such action is not in the public interest;
 (b)	use his or her public position to influence, or attempt to influence, a tribunal to act in favor of himself or herself or his or her client; or